Here is the first technical high performance daypack made from organic canvas!

 Phone in outer upper pocket since need to have easy access when getting a call.

-10- The Perfect Size for most day trips.
+10- The Perfect Size for around town and day trips.

 This pack works for the city as well as the trail.